-I know practicing gratitude is a really tough one – and it’s not something you’ll be able to do all the time.
-You need time to be angry too and that’s okay.
+I know practising gratitude is a really tough one – and it’s not something you’ll be able to do all the time.
+You need time to be angry too, and that’s okay.

 But when you feel more relaxed – maybe when you’re getting some fresh air – try to think of three things you’re grateful for at this time.
 You can even write it all down in a journal.
 It’s an awesome thing to page through when you’re feeling a bit low!